-Kentucky Butter Cake is a simple, moist and delicious buttermilk Bundt cake brushed with a vanilla sugar glaze, creating a delicious sugar crust.
-Save a little glaze and pour over your slice!
-To.
-Die.
-For.
-It’s like your favorite glazed doughnut meets cake.
+Kentucky Butter Cake is a simple, moist and delicious vanilla buttermilk cake that is brushed with a vanilla sugar glaze, creating a delicious sugar crust that’s similar to a glazed cake doughnut.
+Serve with a dollop of whipped cream and a drizzle of warm glaze over top.

 I’m not sure why it is called Kentucky Butter Cake.

-Could it be because it’s delicious buttermilk cake?
-Or perhaps it’s the luscious vanilla-sugar-glaze that gets drizzle all over and inside this cake?
-Either way, this is hands down my favorite cake in all the lands.
-Years back my friend Colleen surprised me with a mini-Bundt version Kentucky butter cake and it was quite literally, love at first bite.
+Could it be because it’s a buttermilk cake?
+Perhaps it’s the luscious vanilla-sugar-glaze that gets drizzle all over and inside this cake?
+Or that butter is literally the main ingredient in this recipe?
+Either way, this is hands down my favorite cake of all time.
+Years back my friend Colleen surprised me with a mini-Bundt version of Kentucky butter cake and it was love at first bite.

 To Make This Kentucky Butter Cake You Will Need: